RNs, we heard you. We’ve made getting your BSN at Washington State University even more convenient.

 - Spring: Aug.
 20

 WSU awards 32 credits toward completion of your BSN degree for passing the NCLEX and maintaining an active RN license.
-The remaining 30 credits may be completed full-time or part-time, and students can start any semester.
+The remaining 30 credits can be completed full-time or part-time, starting any semester.
 The program includes course work in assessment, research, informatics, leadership, management, ethics, mental health and community health.